|Kendall Amateur Radio Society|

 is described in more detail there.

 These are the same screen shots as in "Contesting & DX."
 N1MM is described in more detail there.Regardless of what you use, each will provide what you need to move your contacts into Logbook of the World (LoTW) and into Club Log.
 One way to do it and the way I do it is to export the N1MM contest log in ADIF format to file and then go to DX4Win and import the N1MM contest log to the master log.
-Then with this, export what are now new contacts in the DX4Win master log to LoTW where they are merged with the user's LoTW QSO file.
+Then with this, export what are now new contacts in the DX4Win master log to LoTW where they are merged with my LoTW QSO file.
 My file at LoTW contains every contact (DX or Domestic) made since 1975.

 N1MM Setup Example for November SS-CW